Ronald Brooks

 Gerardo Moreno, MD, MSHS

 Dr. Gerardo Moreno is Professor and Chair of the Department of Family Medicine, and an elected member of the National Academy of Medicine.
+He serves on the Board of Directors for the American Board of Family Medicine (ABFM, Chair 2024-2025) and on NIH Study Section NIA-AGCD3 (Career Development for Clinicians/Health Professionals Review Committee) (formerly Clinical Aging study section NIA-C).
+Dr. Moreno earned his MD at the UCLA School of Medicine, a Master of Science in Health Services from the UCLA School of Public Health and completed a post-doctoral research fellowship in the Robert Wood Johnson (RWJ) Foundation Clinical Scholars Program at UCLA.
 He is Director of UCLA PRIME-LA (Program in Medical Education) which focuses on Leadership and Advocacy for underserved communities.
 He is a clinician investigator and his current research focuses on studying effective healthcare delivery in communities for uninsured vulnerable populations including undocumented residents and older adults.
 His areas of expertise include diabetes in older adults, the evaluation of health system and community level interventions for vulnerable populations, physician workforce diversity, social and structural determinants of health, language-based disparities in healthcare, and medical education programs.
 Dr. Moreno has published clinical guidelines on diabetes among older adults and studies that have increased our understanding of health disparities and the social determinants of health, and has published on other important issues addressing physician workforce diversity, family medicine, and medical education.
 Dr. Moreno has a continuity clinic and trains family medicine residents and UCLA medical students.
-He serves on the Board of Directors for the American Board of Family Medicine (ABFM) and on the NIH Clinical Aging study section (NIA-C).
+Dr. Moreno is principal investigator of a multi-year evaluation of a novel primary care coverage program for low-income uninsured and undocumented patients receiving care in 23 community health centers across 21 California counties.
+He served as an associate editor for the Annals of Family Medicine and now serves on the journal’s Board of Directors.

 Steven Shoptaw